Hydnellum mirabile: Description

-Hydnellum mirabile is an inedible species of tooth fungus in the family Bankeraceae.
-It is found in Europe and North America, where it grows on the ground in forested areas.
-Caps are brownish to dark brown with yellow edges, and have a hairy surface.
+Caps of Hydnellum mirabile are brownish to dark brown with yellow edges, and have a hairy surface.
+They are funnel-shaped.
+The stipe measures 10–50 by 10–25 mm and is dark brown and hairy at the base.
 On the cap underside (the hymenium) hang brownish spines with paler tips.
-The spores are roughly spherical with tubercles on the surface, and measure 5–7 by 4.5–6 µm.
+The spores are roughly spherical with tubercles on the surface, and measure 5–7 by 4.5–6 μm.
+It has a weakly astringent taste.
+The spore print is buff brown.